-Improving your grip on risk governance often entails reviewing, refreshing, and revising risk-related practices.
+Improving your grip on risk governance often entails reviewing, refreshing and revising risk-related practices.
 Our research and our experience on client engagements indicates that this process is best undertaken with the goal of enabling risk-based decision making while reinforcing the resilience of the enterprise in the face of risk events.

 If your business has been thriving, you may see it as immune to risk events and see little need to focus on risk governance.
 On the other hand, if your business must regain lost ground, you may believe you have higher priorities.
-In the former case, your organization may simply have been lucky; in the latter case, trying to regain lost ground without more robust governance may imperil the enterprise.
+In the former case, your organisation may simply have been lucky; in the latter case, trying to regain lost ground without more robust governance may imperil the enterprise.

 To start considering your current approach to risk governance, ask yourself and your leadership team the following questions:

-Where and how you start to improve your grip on risk governance depends on how clear, practical, and robust your existing system of governance is.
-One good place to start making it clearer, more practical, and more robust would be to consider your existing governance framework.
+Where and how you start to improve your grip on risk governance depends on how clear, practical and robust your existing system of governance is.
+One good place to start making it clearer, more practical and more robust would be to consider your existing governance framework.
 To assist you in this process, we provide our governance wheel.